-A two-phased process to review applications will be used.
+DEO will apply a two-phased process to review applications.
 First, proposals must pass HUD CDBG-DR Threshold Compliance Criteria.
-Second, DEO will review and score each proposal based on Scoring Criteria.
-If a proposal does not satisfy all of the Threshold Compliance Criteria, DEO cannot proceed to score it for funding consideration.
-The maximum score for Scoring Criteria is 105 points.
+Next, DEO will review and score each proposal based on Scoring Criteria.
+If a proposal does not meet any of the Threshold Criteria, DEO cannot proceed to score it for funding consideration.
+The maximum score for Scoring Criteria is 125 points.

-6.1 CDBG-DR Threshold Compliance Criteria
+5.2.1 CDBG-DR Threshold Compliance Criteria

-Every project application must satisfy all of the following Threshold Compliance Criteria to be determined eligible:
+Every project application must meet the following threshold criteria to be determined eligible:

-- Located within an eligible HUD or State designated MID area - Benefits an LMI area or addresses an urgent need - Is an eligible activity under HUD guidelines - Is an eligible activity under the State Action Plan for Hurricane Michael - Addresses an unmet need tied to Hurricane Michael
+- Located within an eligible HUD or State designated MID area - Benefits an LMI area or addresses an urgent need - Is an eligible activity under HUD guidelines - Is an eligible activity under the State of Florida Hurricane Michael Action Plan - Addresses an unmet need tied to damage caused by Hurricane Michael